5 Tips on Gaining Employer Support for Your MBA

 Do you work for an organization that offers tuition assistance to employees?
 If you do and you’re not using it, you’re missing a big opportunity to not only advance your career and skills, but to do it on the company’s dime.

-According to Statista, about half of US employers offer undergraduate or graduate tuition assistance to employees (56%).
-Among respondents to the annual Corporate Recruiters Survey from the Graduate Management Admission Council (GMAC), of employers that offer tuition assistance, about 3 in 4 specifically say they provide financial support to employees pursuing MBA programs (76%).
+According to Georgetown University Center on Education and Workforce, 46 percent of US employers nationwide offer undergraduate or graduate school tuition assistance to their employees.
+Among respondents to the annual Corporate Recruiters Survey from the Graduate Management Admission Council (GMAC), of US employers that offer tuition assistance, 80% say they provide financial support to employees pursuing MBA programs.

 Employer support for graduate business students generally includes financial sponsorship for tuition and/or other costs, study or sabbatical leave, and access to company resources.